Leather care advice from our Chemists

 In these vehicles is a non sealed, ‘Aniline’ type dyed leather, which requires old world skills and products to look after them.
 You can tell if your car has this type of leather quite easily, put a drop of water on the surface of the seat, if it gets absorbed into the seat and leaves a mark, it is certainly an uncovered type (don’t worry, the drop mark will disappear and not damage the seat), if water beads on the surface, you’ve most likely got the pigmented PU coated leather.
 Another test is scratching it with your finger nail, if it changes colour to a darker or lighter shade it is not protected and would be an Aniline type.
 Some super expensive exotics and luxury transports still use this leather.
 But due to its hard to care for nature it has been slowly phased out of the cockpit.
 With nothing on the surface protecting them, the use of special cleansers, protectants, oils, balms and even some waxes can be used to clean and maintain them.

 However, for the vast majority of vehicles, in this day and age of “better” designed leather, this is not the case.
-Neatsfoot, Lanolin, Mink Oil, Beeswax (or any natural wax), Tea Tree Oil, oil based conditioners, even the falsely named Banana Oil (we always have a laugh at this one, as it is impossible to get any oil derived from a banana, no matter how hard their marketing departments have their hand working away at it… Just be wary of any company who list this ingredient), are all damaging to PU coated leather, regardless of what they say on the products label.
+Neatsfoot, Lanolin, Mink Oil, Beeswax (or any natural wax), Tea Tree Oil, oil based conditioners, even the falsely named Banana Oil (we always have a laugh at this one, as it is impossible to get any oil derived from a banana, no matter how hard their marketing departments have their hand working away at it… It's real name is isoamyl acetate, nothing at all that comes from an actual banana, and not certianly not a suitable ingredient for leather care) - are all damaging to PU coated leather, regardless of what they say on the products label.

 Why can’t I come in?